imanghafoori1/laravel-MasterPass/README.md

 ## Advanced Usage:

-### Provide the master pass from a custom source :
+### What if I want to put master password in the database ? (not .env)

-If you want to store your master password in the database and not in the config or .env file then :
+If you want to store your master password in the database or anywhere else :

 ```php